ska-sa/tango-simlib/doc/intro.rst

     $ tango-yaml validate -h

-      usage: tango_yaml validate [-h] (-url URL | -path PATH) [-bidirectional] tango_device_name
+      usage: tango_yaml validate [-h] (--url URL | --path PATH) [--bidirectional] tango_device_name

       positional arguments:
-        tango_device_name  Tango device name in the format domain/family/member.
+        tango_device_name  Tango device name in the domain/family/member format or the FQDN
-                          TANGO_HOST env variable has to be set
+                          tango://<TANGO_HOST>:<TANGO_PORT>/domain/family/member

       optional arguments:
-        -h, --help         show this help message and exit -url URL           The URL to a YAML specification file -path PATH         The file path to a YAML specification file -bidirectional     When bidirectional is included, any details on the device that is not in the spec is also listed.
+        -h, --help         show this help message and exit --url URL          The URL to a YAML specification file --path PATH        The file path to a YAML specification file --bidirectional    When bidirectional is included, any details on the device that is not in the spec is also listed.

 Example

 .. code-block:: bash

-    $ tango-yaml validate -path ./DishMaster.yaml  mid_d0001/elt/master
+    $ tango-yaml validate --path ./DishMaster.yaml  mid_d0001/elt/master

       Command differs, [SetDSStandbyFPModeTask] specified but missing in device Command [GetVersionInfo] differs: